 You must shoot all your vlogs in 1080P, never in 720P.
 Although, you get the option to record in 4K in this camera but you should know that it crops in your image and you also lose the Dual Pixel AutoFocus.
 If we are honest, this camera is a REALLY good 1080P camera and a not so good 4K camera.

 It must be said that there was no particular ultimate kit for vlogging before M50 could be coupled with the Sigma 16mm.
 We would not have ranked it the best unless we were not sure.
 After all the features and facts are said and all the talk about the ultimate kit is done, we assure you that this kit is the ultimate not only just for beginners but also professionals in vlogging.
-To wrap it all up, we started by explaining the absolute musts a camera should have to be called the best.
+To wrap it all up, we started by explaining all the tools and the absolute musts a camera should have to be called the best.
 We then listed the kit recommended by Canon so you can see for yourself, how our ultimate kit ranks beside it, and not only that, we give you a detailed look into the perfect settings for vlogging, so you can start vlogging without getting overwhelmed.
+But do make sure to sharpen your editing skill with an editing software as well.
 Now, all we say is Happy Vlogging.